pseeth/argbind/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/pseeth/argbind)
 [![Downloads](https://pepy.tech/badge/argbind)](https://pepy.tech/project/argbind)

-*ArgBind is a simple way to bind arguments to functions to the command line or to .yml files!* It supports scoping of arguments, similar to other frameworks like
+*ArgBind is a simple way to bind function or class arguments to the command line or to .yml files!*
-[Hydra](https://github.com/facebookresearch/hydra) and
-[gin-config](https://github.com/google/gin-config).
+It supports scoping of arguments, similar to other frameworks like [Hydra](https://github.com/facebookresearch/hydra) and [gin-config](https://github.com/google/gin-config).
 ArgBind is *very* small (only ~400 lines of code, in one file), can be used to make complex and well-documented command line programs, and allows